gocloudarchitects/lfcc/linux/jobcontrol/README.md

 ---------

 cmd1 | cmd2
-  = pipe standard output of the command to standard input of the next command
+  = pipe standard output of cmd1 to standard input of cmd2

 cmd > file
   = redirect cmd standard output to file, create or overwrite